Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-properties/function-arguments.md

 ### default_value

 The `default_value` is an optional property that you can use to define a default value for a function argument.
-If no value is provided for that argument, the warehouse uses the default.
+If no value is provided for that argument, the warehouse uses the specified default.
 Setting a `default_value` makes the argument optional.
 This property is supported in [Snowflake](https://docs.snowflake.com/en/developer-guide/udf-stored-procedure-arguments#designating-an-argument-as-optional) and [Postgres](https://www.postgresql.org/docs/current/sql-createfunction.html).

 When using this property, note that the order of your argument definitions is important.
 Arguments without default values should _not_ come after arguments with default values.
 For example: